 APT, a creative incubator, is a demonstration space in downtown Fargo for our thriving local art scene.
 This includes studio spaces, gallery walls and rental areas for arts workshops, classes, rehearsals, performances and more.
 Check us out on Facebook!

-Click here for a complete listing of rental costs for gallery walls, short-term rentals and the public areas.
+Look at the APT rental rates for a complete listing of rental costs for gallery walls, short-term rentals and the public areas.

 Interested in a studio?
 We still have a few left, and we’d love to talk with you further about renting a permanent space.
 Contact Jeff Knight, APT manager, 701.809.4103 or firstname.lastname@example.org to schedule a tour.